-Starting July 1st, 2024, new regulations will come into effect banning the manufacture and import of engineered stone containing high levels of silica.
-While this is not new news to the big players in the stone industry, who have all by now announced their ‘no’ or ‘low silica’ ranges or alternate solid surface materials (which is very exciting) we aim to pivot the conversation in this interview with Jess Loughlin to another material you might not have considered.
+In July 2024, new regulations came into effect banning the manufacture and import of engineered stone containing high levels of silica.
+As a result, the big players in the stone industry announced their ‘no’ or ‘low silica’ ranges or alternate solid surface materials (which is very exciting).

 Here is why timber is the perfect alternative for your kitchen design.